CBI arrests 7 more people in connection with J&K Police SI recruitment scam | Law-Order

 The CBI took over the investigation into the case on August 3 on a reference from the Jammu and Kashmir government.

-The case pertains to the leak of question paper for the examination through which 1,200 posts of sub-inspectors were to be filled by the Jammu and Kashmir Service Selection Board.
+The case pertains to the leak of the question paper for the examination through which 1,200 posts of sub-inspectors were to be filled by the Jammu and Kashmir Services Selection Board.

+''Investigation had revealed that the alleged payment of Rs 20 to 30 lakh (approximately) was made by willing candidates and their families to the accused for accessing the question paper before the commencement of the examination,'' the CBI spokesperson said.
+The agency had recently arrested one Pradeep Kumar, working at an Okhla-based printing press as packing in-charge.

+He allegedly stole the examination question paper at the time of packing and sold it to Rewari-based Yatin Yadav, who was also arrested in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)